Amalthea (mythology): Later versions

-Diodorus Siculus, in a euhemerist reworking of Amalthea's myth, describes her as an especially beautiful young woman, who is wed to Ammon, the king of Libya; Ammon gifts to her a region of great fertility, which is the shape of a bull's horn, and which, taking its name from her, comes to be known as "Amalthea's Horn".
-In this version, Amalthea and Ammon are also described as the parents of Dionysus.
+Diodorus Siculus, in a euhemerist reworking of Amalthea's myth, describes her as an especially beautiful young woman and the lover of Ammon, who is the king of Libya.
+Ammon gives her a region of great fertility which is shaped like a bull's horn, and which, taking its name from her, comes to be known as "Amalthea's horn".
+Diodorus Siculus adds that this name is thus used by later generations to refer to any exceptionally fertile and fruitful piece of land.
+(Note: Sauron 2007.
+An example of a location referred to as "Amalthea's horn" was a spot in a well-watered grove belonging to the Sicilian tyrant Gelon, who lived around the early 5th century BC.
+This location is mentioned by Athenaeus, Deipnosophistae 12.542a Olson.)
+In this version, Amalthea and Ammon are also the parents of the god Dionysus.
 (Note: Winiarczyk; Diodorus Siculus, 3.74.1 (Oldfather 1935).)
-The 1st-century BC Roman writer Cicero, in a letter to his friend Atticus, (Note: Cicero, Letters to Atticus 1.16.18 Bailey.) mentions an amaltheum, which was likely some form of shrine to Amalthea; on his estate, Atticus had such a shrine, within which were illustrations of Amalthea's mythology, and Cicero, seeking to erect a similar structure on his land in Arpinum, requests that Atticus provide him details of his own shrine and of Amalthea's mythology.
-In a version from the 2nd-century AD Greek writer Zenobius, when Zeus places the goat from his childhood among the stars (as the constellation known as the "heavenly goat"), he sets aside one of her horns, which he gifts to the nymphs who raised him.
-(Note: Brill's New Pauly Vol. 1; Zenobius, 2.48 Schneidewin.)
-The De astronomia, after its account of Jupiter's upbringing, states that, alongside Jupiter, the goat Amalthea also raises Aegipan, and Nonnus, a 5th-century AD Greek writer, describes Pan as the shepherd of the goat Amalthea.
+The location of Amalthea's rearing of Zeus was evoked in the 1st century BC by an Amaltheum belonging to Atticus, a friend of the Roman statesman Cicero.
+The form of this Amaltheum is unknown, although Gilles Sauron believes that it included a cave and a gallery housing portraits of distinguished Romans.
+(Note: Sauron 1991.
+On the various proposals made up to 1906 regarding the Amaltheum's form, see Moore.)
+In the version of the myth from the 2nd-century AD Greek writer Zenobius, when Zeus places the goat from his childhood among the stars, he sets aside one of her horns, which he gives to the nymphs who raised him, imbuing it with its magical abilities.
+(Note: Bremmer; Mussies; Zenobius, 2.48 Schneidewin.)
+De astronomia, which presents an account of the goat Amalthea's nursing of Jupiter (the equivalent of Zeus in Latin literature), (Note: Hyginus, De astronomia 2.13.5 (Hard 2015).
+On Jupiter as the equivalent of Zeus in Latin literature, see Hard 2004.) later states that Amalthea also raises Aegipan, a figure who is in some sources indistinct from the rustic god Pan.
+Nonnus, a 5th-century AD Greek writer, describes Pan as the shepherd of the goat Amalthea.